thustorage/TeRM/README.md

 Please modify the constants according to your CPU hardware.

 ## Build the driver
+There are two ways to build the driver.
+We provide an out-of-the-box driver zip file in the second choice.

-Download the source code of the driver from the official website.
+1. Download the source code of the driver from the official website.
-Parse and patch the modifications listed in `driver/driver.path`.
+Apply official backport batches first and then patch the modifications listed in `driver/driver.patch`.
 Then, build the driver.
+Please note that, we apply minimum number of patches, instead of all patches, that make it work for our environment.
+One shall not `git apply` the `driver/driver.patch` directly, because line numbers may differ.
+One should parse and patch it manually.

+2. Use `driver/mlnx-ofed-kernel-5.8-2.0.3.0.zip`.
+Unzip it and run the contained `build.sh`.

 ## Build libterm
 We provide `CMakeLists.txt` for building.